ZUGFeRD/ZUGFeRD.github.io/README.md

 ### This page

-ZUGFeRD.org is the incubator and communication hub for and around ZUGFeRD open source *projects*.
+ZUGFeRD.org is the incubator and communication hub for and around ZUGFeRD/Factur-X open source *projects*.
 Others may also be [around](open-source.md).
 Our [repos](https://github.com/ZUGFeRD).
 For *people* and commercial projects around ZUGFeRD there is the [ZUGFeRD-community](http://www.zugferd-community.net), which even has a forum.
-Unfortunately for open source developers the human language is very german there :-(
-We do therefore employ our own, english [Forum](https://groups.google.com/forum/#!forum/zugferd).
+For an english forum please refer to the [ZUGFeRD Google Group](https://groups.google.com/forum/#!forum/zugferd).

 ## ZUGFeRD/Factur-X Open Source Software